AvigayilSamowitz/Hair-donations/README.md

 # Hair-donations
-I run an organization which collects hair donations to create wigs for children suffering from hair loss due to disease.
+I run an organization which collects hair donations to create wigs for children suffering from hair loss due to illness.
 I would like to create a system which will record all donations made.

 ## Spec
 The full spec is included in the repo in the file called spec.sql.